 Just as earlier stated, the Code can be extended to 11 characters by adding the 3 characters branch code to the already existing 8 characters.
 But, it is mostly not necessary as the head office stands for every other Access Bank Branch across Nigeria and its code covers all.

-Just so you know, the access bank swift code in this article is the same for everybody in Nigeria irrespective of your state of city.
+Just so you know, the swift code of access bank in this article is the same for everybody in Nigeria irrespective of your state of city.
 It is the same for those in Lagos, Ogun state, Warri, Ado Ekiti, Edo, Onitsha etc.